Student Services and Responsibilities

 Provided you do not have holds on your account, you can access your unofficial transcript, midterm and final grades at UAOnline.

-- Log in to UAOnline secured area.
+- Log on to UAOnline secured area.
+If you need help logging on, click here.

 - Click on the following links: